 - Remote monitoring and data logging.
 Each Endpoint includes built in temperature and humidity sensors and are compatible with a wide range of third-party analog, current, and pulse sensors.

 - Remote control

 - Local control based on sensor inputs.
 The system can be easily configured to operate local equipment for example based on sensor readings.

-- General purpose professional wireless extension of IO for ioBridge wireless gateways (such as the Gamma PRO with XBee)
+- General purpose professional wireless extension of IO for ioBridge wireless gateways (such as the Gamma with XBee)

 - Easy to configure and directly compatible with ioBridge’s existing gateway functionality and cloud services, including

 - Data logging